sanushaofficial16/Appliances-Energy-Prediction/README.md

 Data preprocessing is an essential step in the pipeline, ensuring that the dataset is clean and ready for modeling.
 This involves:

 - Handling missing or inconsistent data.
-- Scaling or normalizing the features to ensure uniformity.
+- Scaling the features to ensure uniformity.
 - Selecting important features that are highly correlated with energy consumption.

 ### 2. Exploratory Data Analysis (EDA)